-The DIGS-BB student representatives represent PhD student interests to improve their working and studying conditions within the PhD program.
-They act as a direct link between the PhD program administration and the PhD student body.
-They take part in relevant PhD program board meetings and are also in charge of organizing some of the PhD student-driven activities.
+The DIGS-BB student representatives act on behalf of the PhD students as a direct link between the program administration and the students to improve working and studying conditions within the PhD program.
+They are members in relevant PhD program boards and are also in charge of organizing some of the PhD student-driven activities.
 DIGS-BB student representatives are elected by the PhD students twice a year.

 The current DIGS-BB student representatives are:

 “I chose this PhD program for the variety of fields and opportunities of interdisciplinary collaborations with people from all over the world.
 Being a student representative is for me a challenge to be an active part in our program, side to side with a group of amazing people, helping to create a supportive environment for good science and great friendships.”